xxxxxxxxxxx Hanover school board Gandy decision XXX

 B COPY:

-s construction continues on the new building that will consolidate Hanover’s John M. Gandy and Henry Clay elementary schools, some county residents are accusing the school board of allowing political squabbling to eliminate a cherished part of the area’s black history.
+Construction on the new building will consolidate Hanover’s John M. Gandy and Henry Clay elementary schools.
+But some county residents are accusing the school board of allowing political squabbling to eliminate a cherished part of the area’s black history.

+The school was named to honor Gandy, a child of former slaves, who became the third president of Virginia State University.

+Supporters for keeping the Gandy name said that a 2018 agreement already stipulated that the school keep the same name, and it did not violate a provision of would be called John M. Gandy Elementary School, and that a policy of preventing the naming of new schools after individuals who were deceased did not apply because the new building is replacing an already existing school.

 People are also reading…

+Supporters for keeping the Gandy name said that a 2018 agreement already stipulated that the name would not change.

-Several speakers pointed out that the school board’s policy preventing the naming of new schools after individuals did not apply since the new building is replacing an already existing school.
+And they disputed a school board policy that a new school could not bear the name of any person living or dead, arguing the rule did not apply because the new building is replacing an already existing school.

-Others noted that the creation of the naming committee, which came after several of the school board members who were involved in the 2018 agreement were no longer on the board, appears to be a politically motivated retribution following the contentious 2020 process of renaming the former Lee Davis High School and Stonewall Jackson Middle School.